Opal Kunz

 Opal Kunz (November 6, 1894 – May 15, 1967) was an early American aviator, the chief organizer of the Betsy Ross Air Corps, and a charter member of the Ninety-Nines organization of women pilots.
 In 1930, she became the first woman pilot to race with men in an open competition.
 She made many public appearances to urge more women to take up flying.

 Personal history

-Opal Logan Giberson was born in 1894 or 1896 in Missouri to Edward F. Giberson and his wife.
+Opal Logan Giberson was born in 1894 in Missouri to Edward F. Giberson and his wife.
 She graduated from Dana Hall School in Wellesley, Massachusetts.

 In 1923, she married mineralogist George Frederick Kunz (1856–1932).
 The marriage was annulled in 1929.
 The couple remained on good terms, with Kunz caring for George for the remainder of his life.
 On his death, he left her a substantial bequest.

 Aviation career

 Kunz earned her pilot's license in 1929.
 A crash two weeks later in New Jersey drew extensive press coverage; she escaped uninjured.
 A second crash two years later left her with gasoline burns.

 She spent a great deal of time and money on her flying pursuits and always named her planes after Betsy Ross.
 On April 7, 1930, at the Philadelphia American Legion Benefit Air Meet, she became the first woman to race with men in open competition.
 She won the race.

 Kunz gave frequent press interviews and radio addresses to urge more women to take up flying.